googleworkspace/solutions/timesheets/README.md

 1. On your Google Sheet, go to **Tools > Script Editor**
 1. Copy + Paste the given code into the Script Editor, and hit Save.
 Now refresh your spreadsheet.
 1. A dialog box will appear and tell you that the script requires authorization.
 Read the authorization notice and continue.
-1. You will see a new **Run Functions** menu.
-Click it and select **Calculate Pay.
-In the last column you will now be able to view each employee's weekly pay.
+1. You will see a new **Timesheets** menu.
+Click it and select **Column Setup**.
+You will now see columns for weekly pay values, approval status, and notified status.
-1. Click on **Run Functions > Add Approval**.
-A new column will appear with checkboxes in every row.
-Check a box to indicate an employee's timesheet and pay has been approved.
+1. Click on **Timesheets> Calculate Pay**.
+The “WEEKLY PAY” column will now be updated with each employee’s weekly pay value.
+1. Use the drop down values of the “APPROVAL” column to either approve or disapprove each employee’s weekly pay.
-1. Click on **Run Functions > Send Emails**.
-An email will be sent out to every employee notifying them of their approval status.
+1. Click on **Timesheets > Send Emails** in order to auto-send emails to every employee notifying them of their approval status.
+You will see the values in the “NOTIFIED” column change, which are in place to ensure the employer does not send out double emails.

-:wq
-:q